calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-reader-api.md

 The CardSelection SPI interface could be extended by the API of a specific smart card solution to improve the selection request with settings specific to the smart card solution.

-Through the card selection manager, the prepared card selections could be
+Through the card selection manager, the prepared card selections could be managed in

-- processed directly on a specific card reader on which a card is already present,
+- **synchronously**: processed directly on a specific card reader on which a card is already present,

-- scheduled on a specific observable reader in order to be operated dynamically in case of card insertion detection.
+- or **asynchronously**: scheduled on a specific observable reader in order to be operated dynamically in case of card insertion detection.

 If several card selections are prepared, the card selection manager operate the card selection in the order of preparation.
 By default, the card selection manager stops the card selection processing on the first successful card selection, and the logical channel is kept open.